EmekaEnshinyan/XML-Terminal-Builder/README.md

 - PicoCli version 4.6.3
 - Internet connection for the API calls
 - A .txt file
-## Documentation
+## Setup

 paper documents

-## Tutorials
+## Runnin In Terminal

-to determine where you would like the .txt data to be written on your disk, you can go to TxtFile.java and set the return statement to the preferred dir
+to determine where you would like the .txt data to be written on your disk, you can go to TxtFile.java and set the return statement

-# Installation

-shouters

-## This is a test

-testing placement of table of contents